 Q: What should I do if my son/daughter expresses unhappiness with PAL?

 A: Please have them speak to the PAL professor about any dissatisfaction.
 The program is based on student input, so we encourage feedback.
-If additional assistance is needed, Dr. Janis Peters, PAL Student and Parent Coordinator, can often help.
+If additional assistance is needed, the PAL Student and Parent Coordinator can often help.

 Q: Can a student fail PAL?

 A: Yes.
-Attendance is essential to success and is not optional, and constitutes a significant part of a PAL final grade.
+Attendance is essential to success, is not optional, and constitutes a significant part of a PAL final grade.
 Student participation and cooperation are also important elements of PAL grading.